Davi-S/Toolorant/README.md

 *[(\*) In development](#outro)*

 # Getting Started
+TODO: check if the program will work following these steps.
+To use Toolorant you need to have **Python** and **Toolorant** (duh) on your computer.

+## Python
+Python is the program used to run the Toolorant files.
+To install python just follow this simple tutorial: https://realpython.com/installing-python.

+## Toolorant
-To get the latest version of Toolorant up and running on your computer, follow these steps:
+To get the latest version of Toolorant, follow these steps:

 1. Visit the [Releases page](https://github.com/Davi-S/Toolorant/releases) on the [GitHub repository](https://github.com/Davi-S/Toolorant).
 2. Look for the latest release version and click on it to open the release notes.
 3. You'll find download links for the release.
-Download the zip file, save it on your computer, and extract it.
+Download the zip file, save it on your computer, and extract it anywhere you want.

-4. You will see a `run.VBS` file.
-This is the "executable".
+## Running it
+Now lets assume that you have python and Toolorant on your computer.

+On the Toolorant folder you will find a file called "`Toolorant.VBS`".
 Double-click on it to open Toolorant.

-If you want, you can [create a shortcut](https://www.thewindowsclub.com/create-desktop-shortcut-windows-10#:~:text=Create%20Desktop%20Shortcut%20in%20Windows%2010.%201%5D%20The,shortcut%20has%20been%20created%20on%20your%20Windows%20desktop.) for the `run.VBS` on your desktop
+If you want, you can [create a shortcut](https://www.thewindowsclub.com/create-desktop-shortcut-windows-10#:~:text=Create%20Desktop%20Shortcut%20in%20Windows%2010.%201%5D%20The,shortcut%20has%20been%20created%20on%20your%20Windows%20desktop.) for the `Toolorant.VBS` on your desktop

+**If you did not manage to get Toolorant up and running, check the [Support and community](#support-and-community) topic to get support.**

 # Is This "bannable"?
 **USE AT YOUR OWN RISK.**

 No **bans** have been reported so far from using this program.
-Some players reported receiving a two-week **suspension** for using the instalocker tool excessively
+Some players reported receiving a two-week competitive **suspension** for using the instalocker tool excessively

 This program does not use an auto-clicker, read the game's memory or files; therefore, the anti-cheat should not be triggered.